-- Therapy Pair: The MDMA-assisted psychotherapy protocol is administered by a Therapy Pair, two providers who work side-by-side to conduct therapy with a study participant/client.
+- Therapy Pair: The MDMA-assisted therapy protocol is administered by a Therapy Pair, two providers who work side-by-side to conduct therapy with a study participant/client.

-- One License Minimum: At least one of the providers on a Therapy Pair must be fully licensed, and in good standing, to conduct psychotherapy according to state and local requirements.
+- One License Minimum: At least one of the providers on a Therapy Pair must be fully licensed, and in good standing, to conduct therapy according to state and local requirements.

-- Second Provider: The second provider in a Therapy Pair does not necessarily need to be licensed to conduct psychotherapy but must display training in therapeutic relationship, ethics, and trauma.
+- Second Provider: The second provider in a Therapy Pair does not necessarily need to be licensed to conduct therapy but must display training in therapeutic relationship, ethics, and trauma.

 - Scope of Practice: Every provider is responsible for working within their scope of practice and competence.
 Each Therapy Pair must have competencies for working therapeutically with people who have PTSD.

 - Training Requirement: All providers must complete the MDMA Therapy Training Program (approx. 100 hours plus Supervision) and fulfill any recertification requirements.
 An outline of the training program can be found below.

 - Supervision Requirement: All trainees must complete one Supervision case, of the first patient they treat.
 Therapy sessions will be video and audio-taped for review by a Supervisor.
 Therapy Pairs may select a MAPS Supervisor to work with and meet for a minimum number of supervision hours.

 - Cost: Each trainee is responsible for their own tuition and supervision fees and any other expenses necessary to complete the MDMA Therapy Training Program.
 See description of tuition fees below.